jwatney/StructureMap.WebForms/README.md

 ### Usage

-The package contains a single, public extension method, `Populate`.
+The package contains a static method `RegisterServices` receiving a configured container to register with `HttpRuntime.WebObjectActivator`.

 #### Example